 The loan period for all digital talking books is 45 days.
 If more time is needed to finish a book, you can renew it, unless there is a waiting list for the title.
 Just remember, there are other readers who may be waiting for that book.
 If you find books stacking up and don't have the time to read them, return them to the Library.
 They can always be sent to you again when you have more time.

 In the spring of 2013, NLS launched its transition of the magazine program from analog cassettes to digital cartridges.
 If you are interested in receiving any magazine subscriptions, please contact the LBPH for further information.
 The loan period is 1 week for weekly magazines and 2 weeks for monthlies, with no renewal option.

 All books and magazines are mailed to patrons postage-free and are returned to the LBPH postage-free.
 On the outside of the container there is a slot with a reversible mailing card.
 When returning a book, turn the mailing card over so that the Library address is showing and put it in the mailbox.
 If a paton receives magazines without a reversible mailing card, they do not need to be returned.

-If a patron receives defective books or magazines, please put a rubber band around the defective tape and check the defective book box on the return side of the mailing card.
+If a patron receives defective books or magazines, please put a rubber band around the defective tape itself or put a small post-it note on the inside of the cartridge, and check the defective book box on the return side of the mailing card.
+Cartridges are inspected upon return and our staff will notice if you flag a tape.
+Please do not put rubber bands or notes on the outside of the mailing cartridge.
 If you would like to receive another copy of a defective book, contact the Library.
-Do not put orders and notes inside the mailing containers.
-Call the Library or send them separately.

 As digital talking book cartridges will have no moving parts, it is expected that these books will have few defects, unless there has been a mistake made with the original duplication.
 Digital cartridges are substantially more costly than audiocassettes; so, it is especially important that patrons return them in a secure and timely manner.